Ademola111/seashell/README.md

-# Seashell ML CLASSIFIER WEBSITE
+# SEASHELL ML CLASSIFIER WEBSITE

 ### Seashell is a website application that is used to identify different seashell.